Self Help - Schizophrenia Awareness

 - Storm Personality: People with this personality shift between extreme aggressiveness and extreme submissiveness.

 With proper treatment, symptoms will subside from the very beginning.
 In other cases, several months may be required for significant remission of symptoms.
 In some instances, the patient may not respond to treatment at all.
-Some of the procedures that prevent manifesting Schizophrenia are therapeutic community approach, group therapy, drug treatment, and encouragement & reinforcement of the non-psychotic part of the patient's personality.
+Some of the procedures that prevent manifesting Schizophrenia are the therapeutic community approach, group therapy, drug treatment, and encouragement & reinforcement of the non-psychotic part of the patient's personality.

 - Medication: Drug prescriptions usually are antipsychotic or antischizophrenic.
 They are majorly classified as tranquilizers.
 The selection of drugs involves not just science but also in observing and identifying the nature of patients.

 - Psychotherapy: The patient cannot mediate nor differentiate the unconscious instinctual impulses, and psychotherapy helps in strengthening their defenses.
 It helps patients deal with their relationship with reality.
-Psychotherapists are called "Ambassadors of the reality."
+Psychotherapists are called "Ambassadors of reality."
 There is no thumb rule on how to establish trust with the patients when it comes to psychotherapy.
 Some guidelines to follow as psychotherapists are 1) Do not exploit patients for self-gratification 2) Do not socialize with patients that lead to seductive behavior 3) Therapy takes time and does not be an attorney to rush things.
 4) Don't derail the patient and run away.
 5) Do not use therapy to espouse private views.
 6) Please do not run away from the topic as you are afraid of it.
 7) Do not make more in-depth interpretations of instinctual impulses early.
 8) Do not give what the patients want, too soon.
 They need a therapist who can set limits.